 The Moodmetric level

-The MM level is determined from the typical features associated with electrodermal activity: skin reactions per minute (SCR frequency), % of SCL value (SCV value), raw level of skin conductance (SCL).
+The MM level is determined from the typical features associated with electrodermal activity: skin reactions per minute (SCR frequency) and skin conductance (SCL).

 Accuracy of measurement